Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Depends on if Sherry is CEO or not.
 I'll work for any company she's in charge of.

 **Nemin:**
-Aww
+Aww.
 Well!
 This was an excellent two hours.
 I really love the insight you provided and I'm sure everyone else will too.
-Thank you again a lot for answering, I hope you found at least some questions interesting
+Thank you again a lot for answering, I hope you found at least some questions interesting.

 > **David Fried:**
 >I found the whole interview interesting.
 It's fun to remember... or try to remember.